ax-design/reveal-highlight/README.md

 **Default:** `'0, 0, 0'`

-**Description:**  The color of the reveal highlight. the string should contain color information in "RGB" format, sepererate by comma.
+**Description:**  The color of the reveal highlight. the string should contain color information in "RGB" format, separated by a comma.

 #### borderStyle